 If you track it, you can measure it

 As DCU Alpha began looking at the creation of a more sustainable campus, one area of focus was the monitoring and reduction of operational costs around their waste and recycling schemes.

 However, their ability to understand the total waste they generate was very limited.
 Even more challenging is the inability for them to track the individual waste for each of the 40+ companies on the campus.

-In phase one of the project, a total of 29 bins, ranging from 100 litre, up to 1,100 litre were fitted with Superfy fill level sensors to provide real time and accurate fill levels for each bin.
+In phase one of the project, all bins ranging from 100 litre up to 1,100 litre were fitted with Superfy fill level sensors to provide real time and accurate fill levels for each bin.

 Superfy was taken on to monitor the waste usage of all 40+ companies for the five main streams of waste on the campus: